 Whilst St Paul’s Cathedral is able to provide a venue, concert management, administrative support and advertising for our series of lunchtime concerts, we are not in a position to provide fees for artists – your donations provide these small gifts.
 If we cannot provide artists with at least a token of our appreciation, we will not be able to attract artists to perform for us.
 Rather than charge set prices for admission, we have decided to admit people by donation, so that those who could not otherwise afford to come are able to do so.
 We suggest a minimum donation of $10 per person and thank you for your generosity in helping to keep our lunchtime recitals running

-If you are a skilled musician, either Melbourne-based or visiting, you are welcome to apply to perform a lunchtime concert, by contacting the director of music, Philip Nicholls.
-As much notice as possible is beneficial, as the program is often filled three months in advance.
+If you are a skilled musician, either Melbourne-based or visiting, you are welcome to apply to perform a lunchtime concert, by contacting the Leading Musician Emma Warburton.
+As much notice as possible is beneficial, as the program is often filled six months in advance.
 We do not have an audience ‘on-tap’, and we are reliant upon performers to help build an audience, so audiences can range greatly in size depending on many factors, including the weather.

 Please note that the 2023 Lunchtime Concert Series is fully booked, but general expressions of interest are welcome

 Previous ‘Virtual’ Lunchtime Concerts